 Start small with an internal team that already communicates and collaborates regularly.
 We recommend between 10 and 50 people, including the launch team, and growing from there.

 💡 Create a channel called #introductions.
-Whenever new members join your team, ask them to share a little bit of information about themselves.
+Whenever new members join your workspace, ask them to share a little bit of information about themselves.

 💡 Try using information gathered during the user interviews to choose a group that is ready and comfortable with change.

 Now that you’ve demonstrated Slack’s value, it’s time to choose a specific team to formally launch with.
 The group could range in size between 100 and 500 people depending on your organization’s comfort with new technology and open communication.

 When selecting the next group, try to choose a cross-functional group that collaborates often and is ready for change.
 Including the group from Phase 1 is key — they'll show newcomers how to work with each other in Slack.

 You can repeat this phase as much as necessary until you feel comfortable moving on.

 💡 Have the Executive Sponsor send an email announcing the move to Slack.
 To get the ball rolling, here’s a template to help you craft the email.💡 Ensure Slack Admins add new users to the appropriate User Groups, ensuring each person joins the right channels.

 Now that a healthy foundation is established, you can begin to add more groups and departments.
 To help adoption, choose teams that already overlap regularly with people that participated in Phase 1 and 2.

 That's it!
 Repeat this phase as much as necessary until your whole organization is on Slack.

 💡 @mention new users in #help-slack, and encourage them to read the Getting started for new users guide.

 💡 Assign new users tasks with due dates, that can be completed in Slack.

 💡 Hosting a special Slack Training Day coordinated around the launch is a nice way to promote Slack internally once you are ready for the broader group to join.
 We’ve prepared a few things to help get this off the ground!